St James' Park: International football

 The stadium hosted three matches during Euro 1996.
-Along with Elland Road it was assigned to Group B, which comprised France, Spain, Romania and Bulgaria.
+Along with Elland Road, it was assigned to Group B, which comprised France, Spain, Romania and Bulgaria.

-The stadium was one of several venues used as temporary home grounds for the England team while the redevelopment of Wembley Stadium took place.
+The stadium was one of several venues used as temporary home grounds for the England team while the redevelopment of Wembley took place.

-St James' Park also hosted some football matches in the 2012 Summer Olympics.
+St. James' Park also hosted some football matches in the 2012 Summer Olympics.

 The stadium hosted two international friendlies in September 2023 between Saudi Arabia and Costa Rica on the 8th, and Saudi Arabia and South Korea on the 12th.